appozite/resque/README.markdown

 This is a fork which provides backwards-compatible long-lived children, which can process more than one job.

-The additional environment variables are:
+The additional environment variable is:

 * `MAX_CHILD_JOBS` - the maximum number of jobs processed by a child process
-* `MAX_CHILD_RSS` - the maximum ceiling for resident set size memory, in KB

 By default, `MAX_CHILD_JOBS` equals 1, and at least one job per child is guaranteed.

 The Blog Post
 -------------